tsugiproject/tsugi/README_POSTGRESQL.md

 triggers.

 Also PostgreSQL increments the AUTO INCREMENT sequence *before* it checks if there is a logical key mismatch.
-So if you use an `UPSERT` where more often is going to do an `UPDATE`, your primary key sequences end up with lots of gaps.
+So if you use an `UPSERT` where more often the query is going to trigger an `UPDATE`, your primary key sequences end up with lots of gaps.

 I am glad I started with the MySQL upsert approach (clean, simple and 95% elegant) and adapted it to the clunkier PostgreSQL approach inside the abstraction.